nasa/cFE/docs/cFE Application Developers Guide.md

 ## 6.9 Best Practices for using Software Bus

-The following are recommended "best practices" for applications using EVS.
+The following are recommended "best practices" for applications using SB.
 1. Applications should use the Software Bus for all communication with other applications.
 2. Pipe depth and message limits are dependent on the entire software system.